Friday, December 29, 2023

 Shadows contracting slowly, light intensifying elements of the composition

 The afternoon segment of the sun's daily rotation brings subtle new effects in train.
 Moving into the southwest now, it casts sharply angled light from a gradual change of direction.
 Come mid-afternoon, the shifting direction of light causes the garden to appear quite differently.
 Specific combinations of elements within it seem to beckon the eye at this point.
 For reasons I don't comprehend, the pictures are now virtually composing themselves.
-Perhaps this sort of light makes every possible scene into a picture?
+Perhaps this sort of light makes every scene into a possible picture?

 Scenes seem to suggest themselves to the eye now